-1. We use waterproof material all through the external structure of the undies.
+1. We use a waterproof material all through the external structure of the undies.

-2. There are 4 layers of build in absorbency, two sewn internally and two externally as a soaker pad.
+2. There are 4 layers of built-in absorbency, two sewn internally and two externally, as a soaker pad.

-3. The tabs are waterproof, and on the back of them we put a soft water resistant fleece to help hold in leaking from side sleepers.
+3. The tabs are waterproof and on the back of them, we put a soft water resistant fleece to help hold in leaking for side sleepers.

-4. The legs are waist are created out of water resistant fleece, as an additional insurance policy against leaking.
+4. The legs and waist are created out of water resistant fleece, as an additional insurance policy against leaking.

 5. The absorbent material does not touch the outer edges inside the undies.
 This also battles against leaking.

-6. We added an additional pocket on the inside, in case four layers wasn't enough to soak up your child’s out-put.
-Simply stuff more absorbency in it!
+6. We added an additional pocket on the inside, in case the four layers aren't enough to soak up your child’s output.
+Simply stuff more absorbency in the pocket!

 Your Child Will Sleep Better

 A kid who wets the bed and leaks out will absolutely feel the cold in his sleep.
-This could cause him to toss and turn all night long, or until he finally wakes up, or wakes you up.
-Either way, getting a good nights rest leads to a successful day, and getting a poor nights sleep can make more than one member of the household pretty cranky.
-Super Undies Nighttime Undies contain the wetness, and by holding it in the undies, the wetness remains the same temperature as their body.
+This could cause him to toss and turn all night long until he finally wakes up or wakes you up.
+Either way, getting a good night's rest leads to a successful day and getting a poor night's sleep can make more than one member of the household pretty cranky.
+Super Undies Nighttime Undies contain the wetness and by holding it in the undies, the wetness remains the same temperature as their body.
 They can’t even feel it now.
 Some kids wake up and don't know if they wet until they check the undies!

-Sure you can save trees, but you’ll also save money!
+Sure you can save trees but you’ll also be saving money!

 Using disposable diapers adds up.
 When you have a baby, a disposable diaper costs about .11, pretty cheap!
 But as you go up in size (and by then your hooked) they get considerably more expensive, until your paying over $1.00 a piece for UnderJams.
-That’s about $30 a month, and a pair of Nighttime Super Undies is about $30.
-Having two pairs of bedwetting pants may cost $60, but they will last you at least an entire year, and that will save you $300 in the long run!
+That’s about $30 a month and a pair of Nighttime Undies is about $30.
+Having two pairs of bedwetting pants may cost $60 but they will last you at least an entire year and that will save you $300 in the long run!

 How Long Does Bedwetting Last?

-If either parents were bedwetters, then look back to the age they stopped wetting.
+If either parent were bedwetters, then look back to the age they stopped wetting.
 Bedwetting is largely hereditary, so that could be a good indication of when you can expect your child to stop.
 But there is no way to know.
-If you think your child could be bedwetting for even just two more months, than Super Undies starts to make a lot of sense.
+If you think your child could be bedwetting for even just two more months, then Super Undies starts to make a lot of sense.

 Cloth Undies Feel Better

 There’s a stigma attached with disposables.
 Even though they are “UnderJams” or “GoodNites” children still associate the disposable product with a baby diaper.
-If seen child after child simply have more peace about being in cloth.
-I hadn’t realized this until I tried t put my boy in disposables.
-See, we always cloth diapered, and then I made these Nighttime Super Undies when he was too big for cloth but still wet the bed at night.
+I have personally seen child after child simply have more peace about being in cloth.
+I hadn’t realized this until I tried to put my boy in disposables.
+See, we always cloth diapered and then I made these Nighttime Undies when he got too big for cloth but still wet the bed at night.
 We were going on vacation and I bought some disposables to replace our washable stuff - and he freaked out!
 He was crying, and SUPER worried that someone would find out or see those disposables.
-Turned out it wasn’t “bed wetting" he was embarrassed about, as much as it was having to wear what he thought was a baby diaper.
+Turned out it wasn’t “bed wetting" he was embarrassed about as much as it was having to wear what he thought was a baby diaper.